Tughlakabad railway station: Electric Loco Shed

 Tughlakabad Electric Loco Shed is a West Central Railway zone shed located in Northern Railway territory.
 It was a Western Railway shed till 2003.
 It was originally built to serve freight traffic on the busy Delhi–Mumbai route.
 It houses more than 250 locos of WAP-7 and WAG-9.

 Yards and depots

-Tughlakabad marshalling yard is a mechanized hump yard with retarders.
+Tughlakabad marshalling yard is a mechanised hump yard with retarders.
 It has an Inland Container depot with container freight station and also a domestic container terminal.